Toddlers and preschoolers will love making this fun and easy paper plate wreath for Valentines’ Day.

-This sweet and simple Paper Plate Valentine’s Wreath is the latest addition to our A-Z paper plate craft collection.
+This simple Paper Plate Valentine’s Wreath is the latest addition to our A-Z paper plates craft collection.

 The hooligans have been busy making lots of Valentine’s crafts these past couple of weeks.
 One of the things I love best about crafting with toddlers and preschoolers is that you make so many cool things with simple, inexpensive materials.
 I spend very little money on craft supplies here in my daycare because we mostly stick to things we can buy at the dollar store, like the paper plates we’re using today.
 We also like to upcycle materials we already have on hand, like all this gorgeous tissue paper I’ve saved from birthday parties and baby showers.